 I DO NOT recommend checking a pack n’ play on an airplane (for one, it would cost more than buying one outright at your destination and second, it would be handled extremely rough).

 If you are flying and require a pack n’ play (or other baby equipment), consider renting one from a site like BabyQuip.

 Just be sure to check what you need to provide.
 It’s a good idea to still bring along a mattress pad like I mentioned above, but you may also need to provide your own pack n’ play sheets.

 Another option is buying an inexpensive pack n’ play like this one and having it shipped directly to your destination/hotel/rental home.
 After you’re done with it you can donate it to a local women’s shelter or even to the hotel.

-Finally, one last idea I have for very young infants (still swaddled, not yet rolling over) is to use a changing pad.
+Finally, one last unconventional baby travel sleep options I have for very young infants (still swaddled, not yet rolling over) is to use a changing pad.

 It worked WAY better than I could have expected!

 It was familiar to her and she knew the smell.
 It’s firm so I felt confident about it as a sleeping surface.
 And it took up hardly any space in the car!

 However, I should add this is obviously not designed for overnight sleep and is not an approved sleeping surface by the AAP.
 If you have questions or concerns, please discuss it with your pediatrician.